 If you’re still using one of those traditional hand-held potato mashers, chances are you’re getting nicely defined triceps but rather clumpy mashed potatoes.
 While there’s certainly nothing wrong with that, if you’d prefer to exert yourself a little less and get a perfectly light and fluffy end product instead, a heavy-duty potato ricer is the way to go.

 This dedicated tool works by pushing the cooked spuds through a perforated disc to create small, rice-like pieces of potato.
 You simply place your spuds in the cup (sometimes called a hopper) and squeeze the handle to pass the potato through the small holes.
-During this process, air is incorporated, so you’re left with smooth and aerated potatoes.
+This process makes the mashed potatoes feel less dense, so you’re left with smooth and aerated potatoes.
 You can then add milk and butter for extra creaminess, and, hey presto, you’ve got yourself some restaurant-quality mash.
 (You can also use them to turn fresh tomatoes into pasta sauce and to whip up a fast egg salad.)

 Of course, no two ricers are the same.
 The materials used, along with the basic design and number of perforations on the disc, will determine how hard you need to squeeze.
-Here, four potato ricers that promise to deliver top-notch mashed potatoes without tiring your arms.
+Here, four potato ricers that can help you put top-notch mashed potatoes on the table without giving you a workout first.

 1. Vita Saggia Stainless-Steel Potato Ricer